wafflescloud/tp/docs/DeveloperGuide.md

 2a.
 The list is empty.
     Use case ends

+2b.
+The given name does not match any person.
+    2b1.
+AddressBook shows an error message.
+    Use case ends

 3a.
-The given index is invalid.
+One or more new details are invalid.
     3a1.
 AddressBook shows an error message.
     Use case ends

 4a.
-One or more new details are invalid.
+The updated details duplicate another person’s name.
     4a1.
-AddressBook shows an error message.
-    Use case ends

-5a.
-The updated details duplicate an existing person.
-    5a1.
 AddressBook shows a duplicate warning.
     Use case ends

 **Use case: UC04 - Find a person**

 **MSS**

-1. User requests to find a person by specifying a name
+1. User requests to find a person by specifying the person’s name
-2. AddressBook searches the contact list for matching persons
+2. AddressBook searches the contact list for a matching person
-3. AddressBook shows a list of matching persons
+3. AddressBook shows the person’s details
 Use case ends

 **Extensions**

 2a.
-No persons match the given keyword.
+No person matches the given name.
     2a1.
 AddressBook shows an empty result message.
     Use case ends

-2b.
-The search keyword is invalid (e.g., empty input).
-    2b1.
-AddressBook shows an error message.
-    Use case ends

 **Use case: UC05 - Add an animal**

 **MSS**

-1. User requests to add a new animal by providing details (e.g., name, description, medical notes).
+1. User requests to add a new animal by providing the animal’s name, description, and location together
-2. AddressBook validates the details.
+2. AddressBook validates the details
-3. AddressBook adds the animal to the list.
+3. AddressBook adds the animal to the list
-4. AddressBook shows a confirmation message and the updated list.
+4. AddressBook shows a confirmation message and the updated list
 Use case ends

 **Extensions**